States we lend in

 If you want to use a VA loan to buy a house in Washington, you’ll need to have the property appraised.
 Having a complete home inspection, on the other hand, is usually optional.

-The appraisal process for a VA loan is slightly difference than the process used for a conventional mortgage loan (that’s not guaranteed or insured by the government).
+The appraisal process for a VA loan is slightly different than the process used for a conventional mortgage loan (that’s not guaranteed or insured by the government).
 When a VA loan is being used to buy a house, the appraiser will determine the current market value of the property.
 But he or she will also review the home to ensure that it meets the VA’s minimum property standards.

 In that way, the appraiser wears two hats.
 He or she is concerned with the market value, as with any home appraisal.
 But there’s also a basic inspection component built into it, to check for minimum property requirements.